 If you want a pretty crust for your finished rustic tart, beat one egg with a tablespoon of milk or cream and brush some of it along the top of the tart crust.
 Sprinkle with coarse sugar.

-6b Oven Directions.
-Preheat oven to 350°F. Cook tart for 45-50 minutes, until the crust is lightly browned and the filling is bubbly.
+Using an oven: Preheat oven to 350°F. Cook tart for 45 to 50 minutes, until the crust is lightly browned and the filling is bubbly.

 Great served with vanilla ice cream.